Global Options

 Custom credentials can be defined in profiles for APIs not covered by the built-in services:

-Chain outbound connections through an external (enterprise) proxy.
+Chain outbound connections through an upstream (enterprise) proxy.
 Cloud metadata endpoints are still denied.

 --proxy-port